Skip to main content

 This article focuses on a practical control sequence for four jobs:

 Use a simple gating rule: if your invoice logic cannot point to a named source and review date, do not automate it broadly.
-In the provided sources, CRA states digital economy GST/HST measures are in effect as of July 1, 2021, and that CRA page shows a last-modified date of 2025-10-22.
+CRA states digital economy GST/HST measures are in effect as of July 1, 2021, and that CRA page shows a last-modified date of 2025-10-22.
 Record those details in your determination log so historical decisions remain explainable.

 There is also a concrete setup risk in the simplified-regime scenario described.
 A valid GST/HST registration number can affect whether GST/HST is collected, and incorrect account treatment can leave a business paying tax it cannot recover through ITCs.
 Before you handle edge cases, make sure billing and account profiles can capture that registration status wherever your treatment depends on it.

 Scope here is intentionally narrow.
-This section relies only on supported signals in the sources: digital economy rules are in force, non-resident and simplified-regime mechanics exist, and registration status can matter operationally.
-It does not assume all marketplace fees are taxed the same way, and it does not treat these excerpts as fully resolving every platform-fee model.
+Digital economy rules are in force, non-resident and simplified-regime mechanics exist, and registration status can matter operationally.
+This section does not assume all marketplace fees are taxed the same way, and it does not treat every platform-fee model as fully resolved.
 Where guidance is narrower, including secondary-source B2C framing for non-resident digital supplies, treat that as a review trigger rather than a reason to improvise.

 Use precise terms first, or your charging and reporting logic will drift.